-The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency charged with AB 2066 - 2 -

+monitoring and regulating sources of emissions of greenhouse gases.
 The act authorizes the state board to include the use of market-based compliance mechanisms.
-AB 2066 - 2 -

-This bill would require every service station to also display the average per-gallon cost of gasolline and diesel fuel, as calculated by the commission, across the industry of refiners producing transportation fuels as a result of their compliance with a market-based compliance mechanism.
+This bill would require every service station to also display the average per-gallon cost of-gasolline gasoline and diesel fuel, as annually calculated by the commission, across the industry of refiners producing transportation fuels as a result of their compliance with a market-based compliance mechanism.
 Because a violation of this requirement would be a crime, this bill would impose a state-mandated local program.